kimvex/catlistener/README.md

 "Presets" it´s able to put if you want, use Ecmascript 6 compilated with Babelify

-IMPORTANT: For this function to Broserify works must download babel-preset-es2015
+IMPORTANT: For this function to Browserify works must download babel-preset-es2015

+Important Note: To use the Stylus and Browserify modules, these modules must be installed separately.

+In the case of stylus:

+`npm install -g stylus`

+In the case of Browserify you need to have downloaded more modules such as:

+`npm install babelify`

+`npm install babel-preset-ES2015`

+`npm install browserify`

+`npm install -g watchify`

 ## Terminal Commands